dalong0514/selfstudy/003Paper/2024054Thats-Interesting.md

 EXAMPLE: Denis de Rougemont's assertion in Love in the Western World that love and marriage, which were considered at the time he wrote to be compatible, are in fact incompatible.

-324 Murray S. Davis

 b.
-What seem to be phenomena which cannot exist together

-are in reality phenomena which can exist together.
+What seem to be phenomena which cannot exist together are in reality phenomena which can exist together.

-EXAMPLE: Sigmund Freud's assertion in ‘Notes on a Case of Obsessional Neurosis'

-that love and hate, which were considered at the time he wrote to be

-incompatible, are in fact compatible (in the psychological state of
+EXAMPLE: Sigmund Freud's assertion in ‘Notes on a Case of Obsessional Neurosis' that love and hate, which were considered at the time he wrote to be incompatible, are in fact compatible (in the psychological state of ‘ambivalence').

-‘ambivalence').

 Comment

-This type of interesting proposition is relatively rare in the social sciences

-since few pairs or sets of social phenomena are conceived as being so in-

-compatible with one another that they negate one another's very existence.
+This type of interesting proposition is relatively rare in the social sciences since few pairs or sets of social phenomena are conceived as being so in-compatible with one another that they negate one another's very existence.

-Type (ix)b Propositions, however, are more common than .
-Type (ix)a

-Propositions: when two or more social phenomena are assumed to be in-

-compatible, they are usually assumed to be strongly incompatible, and there-

-fore the jolt of the interesting is likely to occur whenever they are asserted

-to coexist; whereas when two or more social phenomena are assumed to be

-compatible, they are usually assumed to be weakly compatible, and therefore

-the jolt of the interesting is not likely to occur whenever they are asserted to

-be incapable of coexistence.
+Type (ix) b Propositions, however, are more common than .
+Type (ix) a Propositions: when two or more social phenomena are assumed to be in-compatible, they are usually assumed to be strongly incompatible, and therefore the jolt of the interesting is likely to occur whenever they are asserted to coexist; whereas when two or more social phenomena are assumed to be compatible, they are usually assumed to be weakly compatible, and therefore the jolt of the interesting is not likely to occur whenever they are asserted to be incapable of coexistence.

-The intensive interest generated by the dynamic ambiguity of Type (ix)b

-Propositions encourages their use as inspired titles and catch phrases.
-‘The

-Lonely Crowd', ‘The Cold War' (i.e. ‘The Peaceful War'), and ‘Poverty in

-the Midst of Plenty' are all actually Type (ix)b Propositions in elliptical form.
+The intensive interest generated by the dynamic ambiguity of Type (ix) b Propositions encourages their use as inspired titles and catch phrases.
+‘The Lonely Crowd', ‘The Cold War' (i.e. ‘The Peaceful War'), and ‘Poverty in the Midst of Plenty' are all actually Type (ix)b Propositions in elliptical form.

 (x) Co-variation

 a.
-What seems to be a positive co-variation between phenomena

-is in reality a negative co-variation between phenomena.
+What seems to be a positive co-variation between phenomena is in reality a negative co-variation between phenomena.

-EXAMPLE: David Caplovitz's assertion in The Poor Pay More that expenditures

-for many goods and services, which were considered at the time he wrote

-to decrease at the lower income levels, in fact increase at the lower income
+EXAMPLE: David Caplovitz's assertion in The Poor Pay More that expenditures for many goods and services, which were considered at the time he wrote to decrease at the lower income levels, in fact increase at the lower income levels.

-levels.

 b.
-What seems to be a negative co-variation between phenomena

-is in reality a positive co-variation between phenomena.
+What seems to be a negative co-variation between phenomena is in reality a positive co-variation between phenomena.

-EXAMPLE: Alexis de Tocqueville's assertion in The Old Regime and the French

-Revolution that a social group's desire for revolution, which was considered

-at the time he wrote to decrease as their standard of living goes up, in fact

-increases as their standard of living goes up.
+EXAMPLE: Alexis de Tocqueville's assertion in The Old Regime and the French Revolution that a social group's desire for revolution, which was considered at the time he wrote to decrease as their standard of living goes up, in fact increases as their standard of living goes up.

 Comment

-There are two other types of Co-variance Propositions which attract

-interest: (1) What seems to be a continuous (incremental) co-variation
+There are two other types of Co-variance Propositions which attract interest: (1) What seems to be a continuous (incremental) co-variation between phenomena is in reality a discontinuous (discrete) co-variation.

-That's Interesting !
-325

-between phenomena is in reality a discontinuous (discrete) co-variation.
 The Marxist notion of the point at which a quantitative change suddenly turns into a qualitative change involves this type of proposition.
 (2) What seems to be a linear co-variation between phenomena is in reality a curvilinear co-variation.
 This type of proposition occurs whenever ‘extremes' are said to ‘come together', i.e. to be more similar to each other than they are to the ‘mean'.
 This pattern is often found in (a) Stratification Correlates—when the upper class and the lower class are asserted to be more similar on some trait than either is to the middle class—(b) Hierarchical Organization Correlates—when the top management and the workers are asserted to be more similar on some trait than either is to the middle management—and (c) Historical-Demographic Correlates—when primitive society and modern society are asserted to be more similar on some trait than either is to histori- cally intervening societies.

 (xi) Opposition